SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 #### Setting up Guaranteed Messaging Endpoints

-This integration guide shows receiving messages and sending reply messages within the JBoss Application Server using two separate JMS Queues.
-For illustration purposes, these queues are chosen to be exclusive queues with a message spool quota of 2GB matching quota associated with the message VPN.
+This sample shows receiving messages and sending reply messages within the JBoss Application Server using two separate JMS Queues.
+For purposes of illustration, these queues are chosen to be exclusive queues with a message spool quota of 2GB matching quota associated with the message VPN.
 The queue names chosen are "solace_requests" and "solace_replies".

 ```
 (config)# message-spool message-vpn solace_VPN